Premier Volleyball League: Team rivalries

-Among the league's most notable rivalries include Creamline–Petro Gazz, a rivalry between the league's two most successful teams.
-Another popular rivalry is Choco Mucho–Creamline, a sister team clash that has seen large crowds, including a record attendance of 24,459 in a game in 2023.
+The league's most popular active rivalry is Choco Mucho–Creamline, a sister team clash that has seen large crowds, including a record attendance of 24,459 in a game in 2023.
+Historicaly, Creamline–Petro Gazz was one of the more notable rivalries, featuring the two most successful teams in league history.
 One of the league's earliest rivalries was BaliPure–Pocari Sweat after it was contested in the first two championship series.
 The rivalry didn't last long as Pocari departed the league in 2018 while BaliPure would continue competing until 2022.

 League format

 Season format

 Unlike other foreign professional volleyball leagues that have a single regular season spanning from October to May, the Premier Volleyball League seasons are divided into two to three "conferences" or tournaments, emulating the Philippine Basketball Association, and the now-defunct rival Philippine Super Liga with each tournament winner being counted as overall league champions.

 Since 2022, a traditional PVL season is composed of three conferences – the All-Filipino Conference, Reinforced Conference, and Invitational Conference.
 Each conference differs on which players are allowed to compete or, in the case of the Invitational Conference, if guest teams are invited.
-A conference is divided into two phases – the preliminary round and final round, the latter serving as the conference's playoffs.
+While the format of each individual conference may vary, the traditional format includes a single round-robin tournament leading into an eight-team single-elimination tournament to determine the conference champion.
+There may be modifications such as teams being split into groups, a round-robin semifinal round, or additional rounds including a play-in tournament.

+The league also hosts an all-star match, where two teams composed of star players take part in an exhibition match.
+These matches, however, were held infreuqently with the first two matches taking place in 2017 and 2019 followed by a seven-year gap until the first Volleyball All-Star Showcase in 2026.
+The All-Star Showcase itself is an event that is co-hosted with the men's Spikers' Turf, also organized by Sports Vision.

 From 2017 to 2019, the league previously held a Collegiate Conference, but upon the PVL's professionalization in 2021, the Collegiate Conference was transferred to the revived V-League.
 The Invitational Conference then took its place from 2022 onwards.